I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

 Oven & Stove top:

 I have always hated cleaning the gas stove top and when I tried out my sister in laws induction, I knew that that was the solution to my problems.
 When our stove top started malfunctioning, I saw it as an opportunity to never have to clean something I hated again.
-The oven breaking was the straw that broke the camels back and that is pretty much how our kitchen renovation started.

 We replaced our Westinghouse oven and stove top with an Asko from Adelaide appliance gallery.
 Can I just say (and absolutely under no obligation) that their service was impeccable.
 It’s like a candy store of cool appliances down there.
 Go and give them a visit.

-Our oven died a week before I was due to bake my Easter cookies and I had mentioned it to them when shopping for a replacement so they literally baked me cookies in the three different ovens that I was considering so I could see the difference.
+Our oven died a week before I was due to bake my Easter cookies.
+I had mentioned it to them when shopping for a replacement so they literally baked me cookies in the three different ovens that I was considering so I could see the difference.
 I had it narrowed down to a Miele, an Asko and the Neff and the Asko won hands down; not just from the delicious cookies it produced but the program settings it included.
 It is self cleaning, comes with a meat thermometer, and makes the juiciest roasts ever.